jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 ```

-# How to handle multiple distinct markers
-- link to measure it example
-- video of it
-- what's the use

 # Move the camera or the object ?
 - explain the various mode.
 - Typically when you are markers in 3d, you